postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 <img alt="Environment var reference" src="https://assets.postman.com/postman-docs/env-hover-v8.jpg" width="400px"/>

-Hover over a variable reference to see its current value.
+Hover over a variable reference to get its current value.

 > If more than one variable with the same name is available to a request, Postman will use the value from the variable with narrowest [scope](/docs/sending-requests/variables/#variable-scopes).
 This means that if you have an environment variable with the same name as a collection or global variable, Postman will use the environment variable, but local and data variable values will supersede environment values.
 The value of any overridden variables will display with a strikethrough. </br></br> ![Overridden value](https://assets.postman.com/postman-docs/environment-quicklook-overridden-var-v9.13.jpg)